 iOS or Android: Which Platform to Build the App First?

 Apps should be created for both the platforms, since creating an app for both would cover 90% of the smartphone market.
 The question on which platform should be app first build on depends on many factors

 - Developing an app for iOS is better if you are offering in-app purchase or directly charging for your app

 - The cost of developing an app for Android and iOS is almost similar.
 But, the cost of developing an app for Android can be higher, as you will need to design the app for a large number of devices, compared to iOS.

 - If your target market is emerging market such as Asia, Africa or South America, then developing an app for Android is much better, as Apple focuses on the premium smartphone market, while Android focus on massive adoption.

-Finally, the timeline, your development team, cost-increasing app features and post-production maintenance are the things that impact the overall cost of mobile app development.
+Finally, the timeline, your development team, cost-increasing app features, and post-production maintenance are the factors that determine ‘how much does it cost to make an app?

 Nitin Lahoti is the Co-Founder and Director at Mobisoft Infotech.
 He has 10+ years of experience in Design, Business Development and Startups.
 His expertise is in Product Ideation, UX/UI design, Startup consulting and mentoring.
 He prefers business readings and loves traveling.
 Follow him @nitinlahoti